jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/table/table.rst

 6. If you want to add column with row numbers enable show column number attribute

-7. Fill the quantity of the columns of the table
+7. Fill the quantity of the columns of the table (up to 120)

 8. Click save